 This represents an opportunity for US President Joe Biden, who is set to meet with Zelenskyy in Washington on September 1.
 The Biden administration has come in for fierce criticism for its short-sighted approach to the Russian Nord Stream 2 pipeline, both domestically in the US and from many in Ukraine.

 Bolstering Ukraine’s maritime security would provide a timely boost for the US-Ukraine relationship.
 It would also be an easy win for the Biden team at a time when its foreign policy decisions have come under major scrutiny following the Afghanistan debacle, and aligns perfectly with the “unwavering support for Ukraine’s sovereignty and territorial integrity” that Biden promised Zelenskyy during their first phone call back in April.
 When Zelenskyy and Biden meet face-to-face, the Ukrainian president needs to make this issue an explicit ask of his American counterpart.

 The US can reassert its global leadership by increasing its maritime security assistance to Ukraine.
-A weapons system package including Mark 6 patrol boats and Harpoon anti-ship missiles would help Ukraine’s military maintain freedom of navigation in Ukrainian and international waters.
+A revamped weapons system package from the US would help Ukraine’s military maintain freedom of navigation in Ukrainian and international waters.
 It is also worth bulking up the US Navy’s presence on the Black Sea, conducting the same freedom of navigation operations it conducts in waters contested by China.